 Introducing GraphQL

-GraphQL is an open specification for an API query language (thus the “QL” reference) that lets you make your integrations more responsive than ever by providing you with the ability to request the data you need and nothing more.
-GraphQL can also reduce the number of calls and associated round trips you are making by fetching all of the resources you need in a single, or fewer calls.
+GraphQL is an open specification for an API query language that allows you to request only the data you need when you need it.
+GraphQL can also reduce the number of calls by fetching all of the resources you need in a single call.

 Note: